yosieli/polling-messenger/README.md

 #### Getting the messages
 The domain to use for all fetch requests will be messaged in slack.
-The endpoint for getting image looks like this:
+The endpoint for getting the data looks like this:
 ```js
 GET 'http://<domain>/messages'
 ```